 Walter, whose musical philanthropies were spread among numerous institutions, included provision for Professorships of Music at Harvard, Rutgers, Brandeis and the New England Conservatory of Music and scholarship funds at Princeton and Juilliard schools of music.
 His other great contribution to music was the creation of the Walter W. Naumburg Foundation, which, through yearly competitions, launches the careers of young musicians with cash prizes and debut recitals.
 It also offers awards to chamber music groups and composers.
 Sometimes, the soloist performers the Concerts engage draw upon this considerable field of Walter W. Naumburg international competition prizewinners, a resource only begun and developed by Walter in 1926.

 Two of Elkan’s other descendants also made significant contributions to the classical music world.
 His grand-niece, Eleanor Naumburg Sanger (1900-2000), and her husband Elliott M. Sanger helped co-found WQXR, now New York’s only classical music station.
-Both Eleanor and her husband served on the Naumburg Concerts board for many decades with Eleanor’s brother Ned.
+Both Eleanor and her husband served on the Naumburg Concerts board for many decades with Eleanor’s brother Ned [Edward S. Naumburg, Jr.].
+Ned ran the concerts for over 25 years, retiring about 1980.
 In addition, Elkan’s grandson Philip H. Naumburg (1920-95), was instrumental in founding the Santa Fe Chamber Music Festival in New Mexico.
 Philip also served on the Naumburg Concerts board, for over three decades, and now he is one of the Concerts Distinguished Benefactors.